Aliases for PTPRN Gene

 GeneCards Summary for PTPRN Gene

 PTPRN (Protein Tyrosine Phosphatase, Receptor Type, N) is a Protein Coding gene.
-Diseases associated with PTPRN include maternally inherited diabetes and deafness.
+Diseases associated with PTPRN include microinvasive cervical squamous cell carcinoma and maternally inherited diabetes and deafness.
 Among its related pathways are PAK Pathway and Allograft rejection.
-GO annotations related to this gene include transmembrane receptor protein tyrosine phosphatase activity and GTPase binding.
+GO annotations related to this gene include phosphatase activity and spectrin binding.
 An important paralog of this gene is PTPN6.

 UniProtKB/Swiss-Prot for PTPRN Gene